LotemBY/GLProject/README.md

 You are more than welcome to submit new levels, using the ingame level editor!

 ## Features
-* Full abstraction, allowing easy implimitations of new mechanics
+* Full abstraction, allowing easy implementations of new mechanics
-* Custom game GUI and menues, made by scratch
+* Custom game GUI and menus, made by scratch
 * Few example levels, with well-designed increasing difficulty curve
 * In-Game level editor, for creating new levels and experimenting with the mechanics